Skip to Content

 String Sanitization Recommendations

-• Remove or replace 0xFF bytes in all user-controlled strings (except CHAT_FILE_BLOCK raw data) to prevent protocol stream corruption due to malformed commands.
+• Remove or replace all byte values of 255 in user-controlled strings (except CHAT_FILE_BLOCK data) to prevent protocol stream corruption due to malformed commands.

 • Strip ANSI/VT100 terminal escape sequences from user input to avoid terminal interference.